 Consequences of a First DUI in Oakland County

 A first-time DUI in Oakland County is a serious offense with a wide range of potential penalties.
 Although jail time is possible, it is not the most common outcome for first-time offenders.
 Courts often prioritize penalties that encourage rehabilitation and prevent future infractions while ensuring public safety.
-Here’s what you need to know about the consequences of a first DUI.

 Potential Jail Time: What to Expect for a First Offense

 Despite the potential for jail time, first-time offenders without aggravating circumstances are typically sentenced to probation, community service, or participation in treatment programs rather than incarceration.
 This approach reflects the court’s focus on rehabilitation for individuals with no prior criminal history.
-However, even in these situations, it is important to defend yoruself properly in order to get the best possible outcome and not be overburdened by requirements of probation.
+However, even in these situations, it is important to defend yourself properly in order to get the best possible outcome and not be overburdened by the requirements of probation.

 License Suspension and Driving Restrictions